amazon-connect/amazon-connect-streams/Documentation.md

 ## Using the AWS SDK and Streams
 Streams has a "baked-in" version of the AWS-SDK in the `./src/aws-client.js` file.
 Make sure that you import Streams before the AWS SDK so that the `AWS` object bound to the `Window` is the object from your manually included SDK, and not from Streams.

-## Handling Email Contacts

-To fully implement your custom email experience, you'll **need** to integrate with the [AmazonConnectSDK](https://github.com/amazon-connect/AmazonConnectSDK).
-It is a 2 step process:

-1. Get the client configuration from Streams
-1. Use the configuration to integrate with the [`EmailClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/email/src/email-client.ts) and [`FileClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/file/src/file-client.ts) from the AmazonConnectSDK.
-You may also optionally integrate with the [`MessageTemplateClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/message-template/src/message-template-client.ts) and [`QuickResponsesClient`](https://github.com/amazon-connect/AmazonConnectSDK/blob/main/quick-responses/src/quick-responses-client.ts) to enhance your custom experience.

-A basic example of how to set this up can be found in the Documentation under `connect.core.getSDKClientConfig()`

 ## Initialization
 Initializing the Streams API is the first step to verify that you have everything set up correctly and that you are able to listen for events.